nghin/vacsf.org.mm/src/_posts/articles/2016-11-25-Justification-by-faith-works.md

 Praise God that I found in the radio archive of <a href="http://www.newcovenantinstitute.net/living_god_ministries/radio_archive/faith_works.htm" target="_blank">Living God Ministries</a> a series of four broadcasts on Faith and Works that answered my nagging question whether there is a fine print under John 3:16.
 Just after listening to the introduction of the series where brother Aaron Budjen talked about the proven disagreements between James and Paul, I knew this was what I had been looking for, that there are apostles that are preaching another gospel.
 I didn't dare to think this not too long ago.

 This article is very much based on Aaron's messages with occasional injection of my own thoughts.
+However the thoughts expressed in this writing do not necessarily reflect Aaron's theology or beliefs.
 For a much more complete explanation of this topic please click on the link above to access the audio files of this radio series.
 Eternally grateful, brother Aaron.

 {% include bible-study/bible-study-footer %}